cuttlebelle/website/content/cheatsheet/proptypes.md

       ```
   - headline: Hide from docs
     description: |
-      You can hide a layout for the documentation when you think it would just confuse the content author or when it’s just used a code component.
+      You can hide a layout for the documentation when you think it would just confuse the content author or when it’s just used as a code component.

-      Please the `@disable-docs` anywhere into your component.
+      Place the `@disable-docs` string anywhere into your component.
     example: |
-      ```
+      ```js
       import PropTypes from 'prop-types';
       import React from 'react';